janbjorge/PGCacheWatch/README.md

-# pgnotefi
+# pgcachewatch
-pgnotefi is a Python library crafted to empower applications with real-time PostgreSQL event notifications for efficient cache invalidation, directly leveraging existing PostgreSQL infrastructure.
+pgcachewatch is a Python library crafted to empower applications with real-time PostgreSQL event notifications for efficient cache invalidation, directly leveraging existing PostgreSQL infrastructure.
 This approach eliminates the need for additional technologies for cache management, simplifying your stack while enhancing performance and real-time data consistency.

 ## Key Advantages
 - **Leverage Existing Infrastructure**: Utilizes PostgreSQL's native NOTIFY/LISTEN capabilities for event-driven cache invalidation, avoiding the overhead of integrating external caching systems.